Counsellors and Advisors

 Is my student presenting a competitive application?

-Students considering an application are encouraged to consult the minimum admission standards provided to the right.
-These are meant to be helpful guidelines that represent the lowest grades from the previous admission cycle.
+Students considering an application are encouraged to consult last year's admission cut-offs provided to the right.
+These are meant to be helpful guidelines that represent the lowest grades admitted from the previous admission cycle.
 Admission to McGill is competitive and subject to availability.
 As such, the grades required for admission may fluctuate.

 Transfer Credit and Advanced Standing

-Students don’t need to apply separately for transfer credit and/or advanced standing.
-Any advanced-level courses taken at CEGEP, university, or through various high school programs (such as Advanced Placement, International Baccalaureate, French Baccalaureate or Advanced Levels), must be included in the student’s application.
-Once the student has been admitted and final grades have been received, these courses will be automatically reviewed for equivalency.
+Students do not apply for transfer credit and/or advanced standing.
+Courses taken at CEGEP, university, or through various high school curricula (such as Advanced Placement, International Baccalaureate, French Baccalaureate, European Baccalaureate or Advanced Levels), must be indicated in the student’s application.
+Once the student has been admitted, they have to accept their offer and final grades have been received, their file will be automatically reviewed for credit and possible exemptions.